uber/cadence-web/README.md

 ### Running locally

-`cadence-web` uses all the standard [npm scripts](https://docs.npmjs.com/misc/scripts) to install dependencies, run the server, and run tests.
+`cadence-web` requires node `v10.22.1` or greater to be able to run correctly. `cadence-web` uses all the standard [npm scripts](https://docs.npmjs.com/misc/scripts) to install dependencies, run the server, and run tests.
 Additionally to run locally with webpack hot reloading and other conveniences, use

 ```
 npm run dev